Morningside Offers Individualized Programs to Meet the Needs of the Diverse Individuals we Serve

 For more information by phone or in person contact our office at (360) 943-0512.

-Once referred, a meeting will be scheduled to complete releases, orientation paperwork, and other required documentation.
-Intake meetings can occur at each of our offices, at school, government building or a private residence, depending on customer preference.
+Once referred, a meeting will be scheduled to begin working with Morningside.
+The meeting is a chance to get to know you, let you know the whole process and also complete orientation paperwork, and other required documentation such as ID etc. Intake meetings can occur at each of our offices, at school, government building or a private residence, depending on customer preference.

 3. Employment Planning: Discovery &/or Community Based Assessment